 Fact-checking and accountability journalism project (Page 5)

-The American Press Institute is leading a project to increase and improve the practice of fact-checking in journalism.
+The American Press Institute is leading a project to increase and improve the practice of fact-checking and accountability journalism.

-The grant-funded project will support research to improve political fact-checking.
-We also will work with news outlets to significantly increase the adoption of fact-checking practices as well as contribute to public debates on the topic.
+The grant-funded project supports research to improve political fact-checking, and works with news organizations to significantly increase and improve accountability journalism practices as well as contribute to public debates on the topic.

 You can follow the work of the project here, including our Fact-Checking Resource Page.
-Sign up for the weekly newsletter at bitly.com/factnews.
-For more information or to be involved, contact Senior Research Project Manager Jane Elizabeth at email@example.com.
+Sign up for the weekly newsletter or enroll in our free online course.
+For more information or to be involved, contact Jane Elizabeth, senior manager for the program, at firstname.lastname@example.org.